EmmanuelAriasAguilar/EmmanuelAriasAguilar/README.md

 **`Big Mama (Developer/Student)`**

 I'm an engineering systems student, and most of my coding projects on github were built up for academic purposes.
-In the future, projects will aim to improve my skills in the area of programming/security I want to aspire to.
+In the future, projects will aim to improve my skills in the area of programming I want to aspire to.

 ***Currently:***
 - 💻 I'm working on developing an APIs for a inventory management app and incident control app.